 Summer is a busy time for the construction industry.
 The warm months present a chance to get a lot done, and avoid the extensive challenges that come with cold weather concreting.
-However, those exceptionally hot summer days can also affect the safety and durability of your structure if you do not take measures to cool your concrete when hot weather concreting.
-Monitoring the temperature of your in-situ concrete during hot weather is very important, as it directly affects strength development.
-ACI defines hot weather concreting as “one or a combination of the following conditions that tends to impair the quality of freshly mixed or hardened concrete by accelerating the rate of moisture loss and rate of cement hydration, or otherwise causing detrimental results: high ambient temperature; high concrete temperature; low relative humidity; and high wind speed.”
+However, hot weather concreting can also affect the safety and durability of your structure if you do not take measures for concrete cooling in summer.
+Since the temperature of your in-situ concrete during hot weather directly affects its strength development, here we share five tips that will help you these summer months.

-Why Concrete Cooling is Important
+Why Is Concrete Cooling in Summer Important?

-- Keep coarse aggregates cool by storing them in the shade or with mist
+- Keep coarse aggregates cool by storing them in the shade or with mist,

-- Use cold mixing water
+- Use cold mixing water,

-- Substitute some water with ice
+- Substitute some water with ice,

-- Cool down the cement – cement is stocked in silos, and often retains high temperatures from the factory
+- Cool down the cement – cement is stocked in silos, and often retains high temperatures from the factory,

-- Pour concrete at night/outside of peak temperatures
+- Pour concrete at night/outside of peak temperatures.

-The Giatec Solution for Summer Construction
+The Giatec Solution for Hot Weather Concreting